Shant1R/RISC-V/README.md

 ![Screenshot from 2023-08-21 16-23-55](https://github.com/Shant1R/RISC-V/assets/59409568/6a153963-21cb-4be2-8e4f-9910c4a7d081)

 - The opcode for ld is defined in opcode and funct3.
-- rd defines the destination registor
+- rd defines the destination register
-- rs1 points to the memory location for loading.
+- rs1 points to the memory location for loading, ie source register.
-- immediate gives the exact memory location for loading by adding it to the rs1 value.
+- immediate gives the exact memory location for loading by adding it to the rs1 value, ie offset.

 ***Operation add***